-- Grasstown in Cave Story has a number of such fans to help you get up to otherwise out-of-the-way places.
+- Grasstown in Cave Story has a number of fans to help you get up to otherwise out-of-the-way places.
+In the Final Cave, players considered to be maskers have some spikes replaced with fans to allow progress to the end.

 - The Legend of Zelda: Ocarina of Time have used giant fans for this purpose.
 Wearing the Iron Boots will keep Link from being blown around and even let him advance through the gust.
 (It's best not to think about what would really happen if you tried this.)